...

 Stack Injection Mold

 A stacked mold has multiple parallel mold plates.
 There can be two, three, or four levels of plates to make the process more efficient.
 Stacked molds require lesser clamp tonnage per cycle.
-This type of mold has a higher upfront cost because it takes much longer to build.
+The mold has a higher upfront cost because it takes much longer to build.
 However, the less clamp tonnage requirement reduces the operating costs.
 The mold can even be designed to accommodate several materials at once.

 Based on Unscrewing Injection Mold